lynn0702/Torchlite/torchlite.md

 ***Jack of All Trades:*** When your roll to create an asset doesn’t include a specialty, step up a d6 in your pool.

-***Military Historian:*** Give the current battle a name (The Battle of Two Corridors, Ambush at the Iron Ford, etc.), then spend a Ⓟ to create a d8 asset containing that name.
+***Military Historian:*** Give the current battle a name ("The Battle of Two Corridors", "Ambush at the Iron Ford", etc.), then spend a Ⓟ to create a d8 asset containing that name.

 ***Nurture Will:*** Spend a Ⓟ or take **Exhausted** d6 to create a d8 asset for yourself or an ally related to strength of will, morale, or resistance to mental influence.